truenas/documentation/content/CORE/UIReference/JailsPluginsVMs/Plugins/PluginsScreens.md

 ## Individual Plugin Screen

-Click the <span class="material-icons">chevron_right</span> icon to display the individual plugin screen with its IP address, plugin name, release and version and the Github location for the collection.
+Click the <span class="material-icons">chevron_right</span> icon to display the individual plugin screen with the IP address and name for the plugin, the release and version and Github location for the collection.
 It includes additional action options for that plugin.

 Click the <span class="material-icons">expand_more</span> icon to collaspe the individual plugin screen.